Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 #### Feature_Engineering

-In this section we will discuss the new features created in order to tackle a good performance in our model.
+In this section, we will discuss the new features created in order to tackle a good performance in our model.
-However this might be the longest section of the whole work, not only because the optimization of a model follows a cycle where you continuously adjust the features and see which one really do add value to it (entropy), this part will only cover a small part of this process, focusing only on some of the features that where used for the training process.
+However, this shall be the densest section of the whole work, not only because the optimization of a model follows a cycle where you continuously adjust the features and see which one really does add value to it (entropy), this part will only cover the final outcome of what has been numerous hours of trying to optimize the input for my algorithm, avoid so GIGO.

-Since stock prices behave also according to the time of the year, a focus of interest while generating new features was to include the day, month , quarter, etc of that specific moment as there could have been patterns in the past.
-An simple example is that, by the end of January, a lot of *blue chips* release their quarterly earnings, and since AAPL consistently does a good job on this, beating the expectations of the analysts, the stock tend to rise oin a short time period (for one day to another).
-This is quite interesting, since depending on the window optimization used for the analysis this pattern was captured or not.
+Since stock prices behave also according to the time of the year, a focus of interest while generating new features was to include the day, month, quarter, etc of that specific moment as there could have been patterns in the past.
+A simple example is that, by the end of January, a lot of *blue chips* release their quarterly earnings and since AAPL consistently does a good job on this, beating the expectations of the analysts, the stock tends to rise in a short time period (for one day to another).
+This is quite interesting since depending on the window optimization used for the analysis this pattern was captured or not.

-Another focus of interest are the rolling windows.
-These are methods that are usefull when estimating the historical mean, standart deviation, quantile, or even the maximum/minimum.
+Another focus of interest is the rolling window.
+These are useful methods when estimating the historical mean, standard deviation, quantile, or even the maximum/minimum.
 All these can be found in the code below.

 ```python
 def feature_engineering(data, SPY, predictions=np.array([None])):